bazza2jw/OpcServant/README.md

 Hopefully this is useful.
 If only as a range of examples for the use of wxWidgets, Wt and open62541 (OPC UA)

+Known problem - playing videos (eg Youtube, VLC) on the same platform as the UI will lock web based configuration.
+This appears to interfer with the Magik library.